 So, this is how I did it…

 3. While the kebabs are cooking, prepare the cous cous.
-Yes, I’m being lazy and using pre-packed cous cous – man, don’t judge me!
-I’m grilling lamb over here and I’ve gotta keep an eye on it, I ain’t got time to be making roasted vegetable cous cous from scratch!
-Simply empty packet into a bowl, add boiling water, stir with a fork and serve when ready.
+Yes, I’m being lazy and using pre-packed cous cous – don’t judge me!
+I’m grilling lamb over here and I’ve gotta keep an eye on it, I haven’t got time to be making roasted vegetable cous cous from scratch!
+Simply empty the packet into a bowl, add boiling water, stir with a fork and serve when ready.